katya-stanzy/LoanDataShowcase/README.md

 (a) has been addressed in the cleaning stage; the final number of records is 152307 for 16 variables.

 (b) majority of outliers are found in Annual Income, Current Credit Balance and Maximum Open credit.
 As these represent genuine cases, they are left in the data to be dealt with at a later stage.
-#### 2. Create and Test (1.) a preliminary classification model with Logistic Regression using numeric variables only.
+#### 2. Create and Test (1.) a preliminary classification model with Logistic Regression using numerical variables only.
 The resultant logistic model, after cross-validation, works best at classication of 'Fully Paid' cases.
 The 'Charged Off' had only a small proportion of cases assigned correctly: 3592 (correct): 7856 (wrong).
 NB: the confusion matrix here is such that 'Charged Off' is the positive case and 'Fully Paid' is the negative.

 The following can be done to resolve the issue: